Q: Perfectly Clear SDK Speed Performance

 - Image size.
 Processing time is roughly linear with regards to image size for images over about 3 megapixels: a 10 megapixel image takes roughly half the time as a 20 megapixel image.

-- Correction parameters used, and as such also on image content.
-Many of the PfC corrections are image-content aware.
-For example, our noise correction will only apply noise correction when a) noise correction is enabled and b) noise is detected in the source image.
-Thus, turning on Noise isn’t always a performance cost, but when noise is present in the images, the incremental processing time can be significant.
+- Correction parameters used, and image content.
+Many of the Perfectly Clear corrections are image-content aware.
+For example, our noise correction will only apply noise correction when both noise correction is enabled and noise is detected in the source image.
+Thus, turning on the noise correction tool isn’t always a performance cost, but when noise is present in the images, the incremental processing time can be significant.
 This applies to the Beautify corrections, Red-eye removal, Tint correction, and to a lesser degree to many of the individual PfC core corrections.

 - Computer specifications – the more RAM, cores, and the more powerful your CPU is, the faster your throughout will be.

-Perfectly Clear SDK Performance Data – SDK v7 (Win/Mac/Linux)
+Perfectly Clear SDK Performance Data – SDK v8

-Processing time varies with image size, but for images over 3 to 4 megapixels in size, the processing time is quite linear.
-On this system, it was about 0.1 seconds per megapixel – with a single instance – see above section.
+Processing time varies with image size, but for images over about 4 megapixels in size, the processing time is quite linear.

 There are three major components of the Perfectly Clear SDK: